hydrusnetwork/hydrus/docs/client_api.md

 # Client API

-The hydrus client now supports a very simple API so you can access it with external programs.
+The hydrus client has API so you can access many of its functions with external programs.

 ## Enabling the API